wso2/docs-is/en/docs/deploy/using-elk-analytics-for-adaptive-authentication.md

 !!! info
       This example uses the default keystores and certificates.
 Replace {IS_HOME} and {ELASTICSEARCH_HOME} accordingly.
 The default keystore password is `wso2carbon`.

+## What's Next?

+Now that you have prepared WSO2 Idenity server for adaptive authentication using ELK analytics, [try a scenario](../guides/elk-analytics/elk-configuring-risk-based-adaptive-authentication.md).